Virginia Military Institute: Civil War period

-VMI cadets and alumni played instrumental roles in the American Civil War.
+VMI cadets and alumni played instrumental roles in the American Civil War, primarily on the Confederate side.
 On 14 occasions, the Confederacy called cadets into active military engagements.
 VMI authorized battle streamers for each one of these engagements but chose to carry only one: the battle streamer for New Market.
 Many VMI Cadets were ordered to Camp Lee, at Richmond, to train recruits under Stonewall Jackson.

 During the war, approximately 1,800 VMI alumni served the South (including 19 in the U.S. Army), with about 250 of them killed in action.
 VMI alumni were regarded among the best officers, and several distinguished themselves in the Union forces as well.
 Fifteen graduates rose to the rank of general in the Confederate Army, and one rose to this rank in the Union Army.
 Just before his famous flank attack at the Battle of Chancellorsville, Jackson looked at his division and brigade commanders, noted the high number of VMI graduates and said, "The Institute will be heard from today."
 Two of Jackson's four division commanders at Chancellorsville, Generals Robert Rodes and Raleigh Colston, were VMI graduates as were more than twenty of his brigadiers and colonels.